alorence/django-modern-rpc/docs/quickstart.rst

 Remote procedures are Python functions decorated with the server's ``register_procedure`` decorator.
 Both server and procedure registration can be customized.
-See :ref:`Procedures registration`
+See :ref:`Procedures registration`.

 Serve the procedures
 --------------------